octopusengine/simple3dscanner/README.md

 # simple3dscanner

-It is only the first step - my first project here.<br /> I would be very happy to see people "testing" or forking this and creating bigger and better versions ;-)<br /> I'm also grateful for any advice, error correction or recommendations how to proceed...<br />
+It is only the first step - and my first project here.<br /> I would be very happy to see people "testing" or forking this and creating bigger and better versions ;-)<br /> I'm also grateful for any advice, error correction or recommendations how to proceed...<br />